ROGMARQ14/Outline-Content-Optimization/Streamlit Cloud Secrets Configuration Guide.md

 ### App loads but features don't work
 **Solution**:
 - Check browser console (F12) for errors
-- Verify both API keys are set (if using both)
+- Verify at least one API key is configured
-- Test with single provider first
+- The model selector should show available models automatically
+- If no models appear, recheck secrets configuration
 - Check Streamlit logs in app dashboard

 ## 📱 Mobile Access